 Among females, only 24 percent of drivers aged 15 to 20 who were involved in fatal collisions were speeding.
 In fact, among all age groups, a higher percentage of males are involved in fatal speeding-related accidents compared to females.

 Are drunk drivers more likely to be involved in fatal speeding-related accidents?

 Yes.
 Data from the NHTSA shows that 42 percent of drivers who were involved in fatal speeding-related crashes in 2012 had a blood alcohol concentration of .08 grams per deciliter.
 Nearly half of all speeding drivers aged 21 to 24 who were involved in fatal collisions had a BAC of at least .08.

 Is there a correlation between speeding and seat belt use?

 Yes.
 The NHTSA reports that 64 percent of passenger vehicle drivers aged 21 and older who were involved in fatal speeding-related collisions in 2012 were not wearing a seat belt.
 The percentage is even higher for younger motorists.

 Unfortunately, even if you are wearing a seat belt, a high-speed crash is still likely to cause severe injuries.
-If you were hurt by a driver who was speeding, drunk, or otherwise negligent, contact The Law Office of Brian K. Branch to discuss your options for recovering compensation.
+If you were hurt by a driver who was speeding, drunk, or otherwise negligent, contact The Law Office of Brian K. Branch, PC to discuss your options for recovering compensation.